jundalisay/superb/content/en/research/constitutions/eu/protocols/part-14.md

+---
-14. PROTOCOL ON CERTAIN PROVISIONS RELATING TO DENMARK AS REGARDS ECONOMIC AND MONETARY UNION
+title: "PROTOCOL ON DENMARK AS REGARDS ECONOMIC AND MONETARY UNION"
+heading: "Part 14"
+date: 2021-11-20
+image: "/flags/eu.png"
+description: ""
+icon: /flags/eu.png
+---

 <!-- THE HIGH CONTRACTING PARTIES, TAKING INTO ACCOUNT that the Danish Constitution contains provisions which may imply a referendum in
 Denmark prior to Denmark renouncing its exemption;